Daddy Yankee gives Argentina more gasoline

 And that is the root of the problem.
 The Argentine central bank has to keep the peso within a band.
 That means it cannot freely buy and sell dollars.
 If it sells dollars, it will drive up the value of the peso … but then the central bank will use up its supply of dollars, which it needs to make debt service payments.
 If it buys dollars, it will build up its reserves, but the central bank pays for those dollars by printing up pesos and exchanging them in the market.
 It it does that, then the value of the pesos will fall against the dollar, and the effect on inflation from running the printing press is left as an exercise for the reader.

-So the BRCA right out can’t accumulate dollars by going out on the market and buying them unless it wants to blow up the exchange rate band.
+So the BCRA can’t accumulate dollars by going out on the market and buying them unless it wants to blow up the exchange rate band.
 Doing that, however, risks igniting inflation or crushing interest rate hikes.

 Except, well, Argentina lost its surplus at of the start of this year.
-In the first quarter, Argentina’s current account surplus plunged to negative $5.2 billion from US$176 billion in the first quarter.
-The cause was not a fall in exports — in fact, exports rose by $1.2 billion.
+In the first quarter of 2025, Argentina’s current account surplus plunged from US$176 billion in the first quarter of 2024 to negative $5.2 billion.3 The cause was not a fall in exports — in fact, exports rose by $1.2 billion.

 Nope, two things killed the surplus: a $4.2 billion dollar rise in goods imports and a staggering $2.8 billion deterioration in net tourism revenues.
 In other words, as the peso’s real exchange rate went off exploring Mars, Argentines took advantage of cheap relative prices elsewhere to buy stuff from overseas or go vacation in Brazil.
 And that blew open a hole in the current account deficit.
 Which meant that Argentina had to either run down its holdings of foreign assets or borrow from abroad to pay for those cheap imports and bargain vacations.